Formation of black widows through ultra-compact X-ray binaries with He star companions: Introduction

 Wang et al. (2021) studied the formation and evolution of UCXBs with He star companions systematically.
 They found that this channel can explain the formation of five transient sources with relatively long orbital periods.
 However, they did not consider the evaporation process that may occur during the evolution of NS+He star systems.
-When the NS+He star system experienced the UCXB stage and the mass-transfer rate drops to less than a critical value on the declining stage (see Fig.\,4 in Wang et al. 2021), this system will appear to be a transient source due to the thermal-viscous instability of accretion disks (e.g. King, Kolb \& BurderiLasota 1996; Dubus et al. 1999; Lasota et al. 2008).
+When the mass-transfer rate in NS+He star system drops to less than a critical value on the declining stage (see Fig.\,4 in Wang et al. 2021), this system will appear to be a transient source due to the thermal-viscous instability of accretion disks (e.g. King, Kolb \& BurderiLasota 1996; Dubus et al. 1999; Lasota et al. 2008).
 At this moment, the NS may turn on pulsar radiation and begin to evaporate its companion.

-Following the work of Wang et al. (2021), we will explore the origin of BWs with $M_2$ $\lesssim 0.01\,\rm M_\odot$ by considering the evaporation process based on the UCXB channel.
+Following the work of Wang et al. (2021), the purpose of this paper is to explore the origin of BWs with $M_2$ $\lesssim 0.01\,\rm M_\odot$ by considering the evaporation process based on the UCXB channel.
 In Section 2, we described the numerical methods and assumptions for the binary evolution simulations.
 The results are presented in Section 3.
 The discussions are given in Section 4.
 Finally, we summarize the results in Section 5.